Dr Bruce Alexander

 Bachelor of Science, University of Melbourne

-Doctor of Philosophy (Medicine), University of Melbourne
+Doctor of Philosophy (Medical Research), Faculty of Medicine, University of Melbourne

 Diploma of Psychotherapy, Australian Academy of Hypnotic Science